 - Kitchen tools you'll need: One medium saucepan, large bowl, whisk, measuring cups and spoons, sharp knife and chopping board and 13 x 9 inch baking pan.

 - When making brownies, the first rule of thumb is, don't be tempted to overbake.

 - Brownies are best when they're essentially slightly under baked.
 Remember, as they cool, they solidify a bit more and the chewy edges, which I love, can even become hard and brittle if, they're overbaked.
 Look for moist crumbs NOT a clean toothpick or cake tester when inserted into the middle.

 - Use quality chocolate chips.
 Chocolate baking chips have a varying amount of stabilizers in them which can effect how easily they melt.
 I use all brands from time to time, but find that Ghiradelli chocolate chips melt more smoothly than some of the others.
 Feel free to use your favorite brand.

 - Metal pans, dark metal pans and glass pans all bake differently.
 So adjust the baking time according to the type of pan that you use.
 You may enjoy this article discussing Glass vs Metal and how they differ on Chowhound.

 - Why corn syrup?
 In this instance, it's related to the texture of the brownies.
 I don't recommend using honey in it's place.

 - It's best to mix these brownies by hand and not with an electric mixer.
 We want the texture to be dense not light and airy.

-- If you’d like to try your hand at a different kind of brownie, see my recipes for butterscotch brownies and red velvet brownies, too.
+- If you'd like to try your hand at a different kind of brownie see my recipe for Butterscotch Brownies

 Thanks for visiting come back soon!